AriMitrani/Parstagram/README.md

   - [ ] Allow the logged in user to add a profile photo
   - [x] Display the profile photo with each post
   - [ ] Tapping on a post's username or profile photo goes to that user's profile page
-  - [ ] User Profile shows posts in a grid
+  - [x] User Profile shows posts in a grid
 - [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [ ] User can like a post and see number of likes for each post in the post details screen.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Can open expanded view of posts from profile view

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):